 - Desecration of the United States Flag is strictly prohibited.
 The Board of Governors will address infractions on a case-by-case basis.

 - Food may not be brought from outside sources into the Clubhouse without the House Chairman’s prior express written approval, his designee, or the Board of Governors.
 Alcoholic beverages are an exception to this rule.
-Beer glass bottles are prohibited.
+Beer glass bottles and kegs are prohibited.

 - All Members and guests are obligated to keep the Clubhouse a clean environment by disposing of any trash.
 Also, recyclable trash should be properly disposed of in proper recycling bins.